Cyriaque Lamar

 I’m already walking away.

-Save the rotting star, this sunrise is weak.
+Save the rotting star, the sunrise is weak.

 I should rip his fucking head off.